WilliamWoha/csjournal/docs/source/Semester1/PF/Topic09.rst

 	cin >> "Enter name: ";

 | If I write John Cena into that, then try to check the value of ``name``, it will give me an output of ``John``.
 | But there's this thing called the Keyboard Buffer.
+A Buffer is just a temporary memory location that acts kind of like a middleman.
 The thing is, this Buffer holds the data for all the keys pressed via the keyboard. ``John Cena`` is stored in the Keyboard Buffer, but the ``cin`` statement only read it until ``John``.
 | Here's an even funnier thing:

 .. code-block:: c++